carpentries-incubator/lc-litsearchr/_episodes/06-interacting-with-r.md

 We can do this easily since `y` only has one element, but if you do this with a large dataset loaded into R, it will obliterate your console because it will print the entire dataset.

 You can use R to type *commands* into your code by using the hash symbol `#`.
 Anything following the hash symbol will not be evaluated.
 Adding notes, comments, and directions along the way helps to explain your code to someone else as well as document your own steps like a manual you can refer back to.
-Commenting code, along with documenting how data is collected and explaining what each variable represents, is essential to [reproducibile research](https://ropensci.github.io/reproducibility-guide/sections/introduction/).
+Commenting code, along with documenting how data is collected and explaining what each variable represents, is essential to [reproducible research](https://ropensci.github.io/reproducibility-guide/sections/introduction/).

 ## Vectors
 The simplest and most common data structure in R is the vector.
 It contains elements of exactly one data type.
 Those elements within a vector are called components.
 Components can be numbers, logical values, characters, and dates to name a few.
-Most base functions in R work when given a vector as an arugment.
+Most base functions in R work when given a vector as an argument.
 Everything you manipulate in R is called an object and vectors are the most basic type of object.
 In this episode we'll take a closer look at logical and character vectors.

 ### The `c()` function
 The c() function is used for creating a vector.
 Read the help files for `c()` by calling `help(c)` or `?c` to learn more.